ShuvuG/DAQ_Telematics_Formula_Student/README.md

+#Data_Acquisition_System

-#Data Acquisition System for the 2020 Brighton Racing Motors Formula Team
+DAQ and telematics system for the 2020 Brighton Racing Motors Formula Team:

 The data acquisition system collected data from the Solartron Metrology LVDT displacement sensor, and a HCSR04 ultrasonic sensor.
 The sensors were attached to the Arduino Uno microcontrollers.
 Arduino Uno performed simple mean-value computations and datatype truncations to smoothen any non-linear spikes observed in the data.
 Sensor readings were then transferred to the master controller at a user-defined sample period via a high- speed CAN 2.0b bus.